Type semigroups for twisted groupoids and a dichotomy for groupoid C*-algebras: Introduction

-More recent literature studies type semigroups in a \(\Cst\)\nb-algebraic context, where only decompositions into open subsets should be allowed to get elements in the Cuntz semigroups of groupoid \(\Cst\)\nb-algebras.
+More recent literature studies type semigroups in a \(\Cst\)\nb-algebraic context, where only decompositions into some open subsets should be allowed to get elements in the Cuntz semigroups of groupoid \(\Cst\)\nb-algebras.
 This may destroy the property of having plain paradoxes.
 Nevertheless, these type semigroups have been useful.
 For instance, if~\(X\) is a Cantor set with an action of a group~\(G\) and~\(\OO\) is the family of all compact open subsets in~\(X\), then a type semigroup was used by Kerr--Nowak~\cite{Kerr-Nowak:Residually_finite} and by Sierakowski--R\o rdam~\cite{Rordam-Sierakowski:Purely_infinite} to study the properties of the dynamical system and the resulting crossed product \({\Cont_0(X)\rtimes G}\).
 In particular, Tarski's Theorem was applied to characterise when \(\Cont_0(X)\rtimes G\) is stably finite~\cite{Kerr-Nowak:Residually_finite} and purely infinite~\cite{Rordam-Sierakowski:Purely_infinite}.
 Independently, B\"onicke--Li~\cite{Boenicke-Li:Ideal} and Rainone--Sims~\cite{Rainone-Sims:Dichotomy} generalised these results and the type semigroup to the setting of an ample, Hausdorff groupoid.
-This theory was further developed and applied, for instance, in \cites{Ara_Bonicke_Bosa_Li:type_semigroup, Ara-Exel:Dynamical_systems, Pask-Sierakowski-Sims:Quasitraces_finite_infinite, Ma:Purely_infinite_groupoids}.
+The theory of type semigroups was further developed and applied, for instance, in \cites{Ara_Bonicke_Bosa_Li:type_semigroup, Ara-Exel:Dynamical_systems, Pask-Sierakowski-Sims:Quasitraces_finite_infinite, Ma:Purely_infinite_groupoids}.
 It is closely related to the purely algebraic theory of type monoids associated to Boolean inverse semigroups (see \cites{Wehrung:Monoids_Boolean, Ara-Bosa-Pardo-Sims:Separated_graphs}).
-In this ample case, the type semigroup may be viewed as a dynamic analogue of the positive part of \(K\)-theory: it maps in a canonical way to the Murray-von Neumann monoid of equivalence classes of projections in the groupoid \(\Cst\)\nb-algebra.
+In this ample case, the type semigroup is closely related to \(K\)-theory: it maps in a canonical way to the Murray-von Neumann monoid of equivalence classes of projections in the groupoid \(\Cst\)\nb-algebra.
 In fact, a method of inducing maps on rings from states on their \(K_0\)\nb-group using an analogue of Tarski's Theorem has a long tradition (see~\cite{Goodearl-Handelman:Rank_K0}).